Updated: March 28, 2025

 At this stage, developers also experiment with hyperparameters to mold the learning behavior of the model and maximize its performance.

-Keep in mind that it’s easier to achieve a high prediction accuracy for products with consistent historical sales and little seasonal fluctuations, while the inherent volatility of trend-driven and weather-dependent products makes it harder to anticipate demand.
-So, in some cases, models can capture the general trends and potential shifts rather than outlining exact values.
+Keep in mind that it’s easier to achieve a high prediction accuracy for products with consistent historical sales and little seasonal fluctuations.
+The inherent volatility of trend-driven and weather-dependent products makes it harder to anticipate demand.
+So, in some cases, models can capture the general demand trends and potential shifts rather than outlining exact values.

 After evaluating the results, developers spot areas for improvement and calibrate the model by adjusting hyperparameters, applying different techniques, or adding more data to the pipeline.

-Step 5: Generate and use forecasts for decision making
+Step 5: How to generate and use forecasts for decision making?

 When the model fits the predefined accuracy threshold, your team deploys it in the cloud and gears it up for forecast generation.
 Keep in mind that your forecasting model doesn’t operate on autopilot as it needs a constant stream of relevant data — both historical and current — to stay in shape.

-You can export forecasts to the analytic tool of your choice and leverage them for strategic planning.
+You can export forecasts to the analytic tool of your choice and leverage them for strategic ecommerce demand planning.

-In today’s turbulent times, businesses have to anticipate demand in a whole new way — with no forecast silos, but with continuous adjustment.
-A combination of quality data, machine intelligence, and visualization tools are spearheading the way of new-age demand prediction, helping businesses translate forecasts into better business outcomes and stay afloat even in the direst of times.
+Ever-shifting times prompt companies to move from reactive to proactive ecommerce demand planning.
+A combination of quality data, machine intelligence, and visualization tools are spearheading the way of new-age demand prediction, helping ecommerce businesses translate forecasts into higher revenue and stay afloat even in the direst of times.

-Increase forecast accuracy up to 99% for improved decision-making
+Predict future trends with up to 99% accuracy for improved decision-making